 Les Kelley was so successful at selling cars that he constantly needed more cars for his lot; he began distributing a list of automobiles he wanted to purchase with the prices he was willing to pay for them to dealers and banks.

 World War II brought with it a shortage of cars.
-Used car prices got so high the government decided to put a ceiling on prices and used the Blue Book as the ceiling for both wholesale and retail values.
+Used car prices got so high the American government decided to put a ceiling on prices and used the Blue Book as the ceiling for both wholesale and retail values.

 Kelley Blue Book continues innovating by being the first publication to use mileage to determine a vehicle’s value.

 A game-changing innovation, Kelley Blue Book launches KBB.com.
 New car prices introduced first, then used car values in 1996.
 20,000 visitors a month used KBB.com.
-KBB.com becomes the most visited automotive website 1997.
+KBB.com becomes the most visited automotive website in 1997.